Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 Yes, the S10 supports Matter.
 You can sync it to either the Apple Home app or Google Home app as a secondary device through a Hub 2 or Hub Mini Matter.
 This lets you control cleaning and recharging from either app.
 With firmware version 1.0.984 or later, the S10 works directly with Matter as a standalone device.
 This means you can add it straight to your Apple Home app to control mapping, start cleaning, and check standby status.
 Currently, room-specific cleaning isn't available as the S10 supports Matter 1.2 features, and we're working on adding Matter 1.4 support in future updates.
-Important note: Google Home app is not yet compatible with the device type of robot vacuum cleaner, so the S10 cannot be used with the Google Home app via mater.
-For more information, we recommand contacting Google directly.
+The Google Home app now supports the "robot vacuum cleaner" device type.
+Connect your Google Home hub and the S10 robot to the same 2.4 GHz network , then add it to the Google Home app using Matter.
+Also, since the S10 is compatible with Matter V1.2 specifications, some features may not be available yet.
+Thank you for your understanding.

 ---